yuanjunchai/yuanjunchai.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.02*: &nbsp;🎉🎉 Thrilled to join iFlyTek AI Lab as MLE!
 We do some interesting projects on RAG-based LLM like [h2oGPT](https://github.com/h2oai/h2ogpt) (⭐️8k+). -->
+- *2025.09*: &nbsp;🔥🔥 Our paper [Artificial Hivemind](https://github.com/liweijiang/artificial-hivemind) about Large Language Model Homogeneity pattern has been accepted by **NeurIPS DB Track Oral**!
+See you in San Diego!
 - *2025.06*: &nbsp;🔥🔥 Our paper [DiffPure-VLM](https://arxiv.org/abs/2504.01308) about Vision-Language Model Safeguarding has been accepted by **ICCV25**!
 See you in Hawaii! 🏖️
 - *2024.09*: &nbsp;🥰🥰 Go to University of Washington!
 I am so excited to start my research new journey in UW!
 - *2022.07*: &nbsp;🎉🎉 Thrilled to join VMware as MLE!
 We do some interesting projects on own LLM platform like [h2oGPT](https://github.com/h2oai/h2ogpt) (⭐️8k+).